-The Accounting Periods is the length of time between the Closing the Books in order to prepare the Financial Statements.
-There are three (sometimes four) Periods of interest in most businesses; the fiscal year, the quarter and the month.
-In some highly volatile businesses the fourth Periods — the week — may be of interest.
+Accounting Periods is the length of time between the Closing the Books in order to prepare the Financial Statements.
+There are three (sometimes four) Periods of interest in most businesses; the fiscal year, the quarter, and the month.
+In some highly volatile businesses, the fourth Periods — the week — may be of interest.

 The duration depends on how frequently you want to see your Financial Statements.
-Assuming you want Financial Statements on a monthly basis your Accounting Periods will be one month long and at the end of each month you will get a set of Financial Statements for the month.
-At the end of the quarter you will get two sets of Financial Statements, one for the last month of the quarter and one for the quarter as a whole.
-At the end of the year you will get three sets of Financial Statements, one for the last month of the year and one for the last quarter of they year and one for the year as a whole.
+Assuming you want The Balance Sheet And The Income Statement on a monthly basis your Accounting Periods will be one month long and at the end of each month, you will get a set of Financial Statements for the month.
+At the end of the quarter, you will get two sets of Financial Statements, one for the last month of the quarter and one for the quarter as a whole.
+At the end of the year, you will get three sets of Financial Statements, one for the last month of the year and one for the last quarter of the year, and one for the year as a whole.

-Another exception to the month, quarter, year concept can be found in management accounting for a project oriented business.
-For example a homebuilder, a shipbuilder or a movie studio.
-In these cases it makes more sense to set up each group of homes, each ship or each motion picture as a separate entity and do the Income Statement on completion of the project.
+Another exception to the month, quarter, year concept can be found in management accounting for a project-oriented business.
+For example a homebuilder, a shipbuilder, or a movie studio.
+In these cases, it makes more sense to set up each group of homes, each ship, or each motion picture as a separate entity and do the Profit & Loss on completion of the project.
 If this applies to your business you need to create detailed project budgets with time and money milestones before you start on a project and monitor your actual progress against your expected progress.
 If not you may get a nasty surprise at the end of the project.

 Psuedo Accounting Periods vs. Real Accounting Periods

-Your selection of an Accounting Periods depends on two things:
+- Your selection of Accounting Periods depends on two things:

 Financial vs Management Accounting